jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

   more difficult for him to collect on the debts he was owed by land tenants and such.

 ## Great quotes

 ### Discipline

-"As president, he lectured a young relative about to enter college that “every hour misspent is lost forever” and that “future years cannot compensate for lost days at this period of your life.”
+> "As president, he lectured a young relative about to enter college that
+> “every hour misspent is lost forever” and that “future years cannot
+> compensate for lost days at this period of your life.”"

+Corollary: Waste a dollar and you can always later earn a dollar to replace it, but waste an hour and it's gone forever.

-"A master of the profitable use of time, Washington listed his monthly doings in his diary under the rubric “Where and how my time is spent.”
-Whether for business or social occasions, his punctuality was legendary, and he expected everyone to be on time.
-In his business dealings, he boasted that “no man discharges the demand of wages or fulfills agreements with more punctuality than I do.”"
+> "A master of the profitable use of time, Washington listed his monthly
+> doings in his diary under the rubric “Where and how my time is spent.”
+> Whether for business or social occasions, his punctuality was legendary, and
+> he expected everyone to be on time.
+In his business dealings, he boasted
+> that “no man discharges the demand of wages or fulfills agreements with more
+> punctuality than I do.”"

 "As the eldest child, Martha Dandridge was occupied with domestic skills that she later taught to indentured servants and slaves at Mount Vernon.
 Her